IntersectMBO/governance-scripts/docs/info-action-procedure.md

 We can sign it with author key(s).

 You can either pass the `my-metadata.jsonld` to authors to sign, using something like `./scripts/author-create.sh`.
-Or you can run `./scripts/metadata-canonize.sh` and share the canonized body hash.
+Or you can run `./scripts/metadata-canonize.sh` and share the canonized body hash to sign via standard cardano wallets.

 ### 7. Verify the author's witness(es)

-Check the author witnesses were added correctly.
+Just to double check that all is good now, with author.

 ```shell
 ./scripts/author-validate.sh my-metadata.jsonld